awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduleversion.md

 `ModulePackage`  <a name="cfn-cloudformation-moduleversion-modulepackage"></a>
 A URL to the S3 bucket containing the package that contains the template fragment and schema files for the module version to register\.
 The user registering the module version must be able to access the module package in the S3 bucket\.
-That is, the user needs to have [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) permissions for the package\.
+That's, the user needs to have [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) permissions for the package\.
 For more information, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazons3.html) in the *AWS Identity and Access Management User Guide*\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`